-As described in the "Change-in-Control Arrangements" section (page 31), the terms of our outstanding and unvested equity-based awards contain a "double-trigger" change-in-control vesting provision, which requires a change in control of the Company followed by a specified termination of employment for accelerated vesting to occur.
+As described in the "Change-in-Control Arrangements" section (page 33), the terms of our outstanding and unvested equity-based awards contain a "double-trigger" change-in-control vesting provision, which requires a change in control of the Company followed by a specified termination of employment for accelerated vesting to occur.
 Under the double-trigger provision, a change in control of the Company by itself would not cause an employee's equity-based award to vest, so long as the award is assumed or replaced on equivalent terms.
 In that case, vesting would continue pursuant to the award's original vesting schedule unless, in addition to the change in control, the employee's employment terminates without "cause" or for "good reason" during the 24 months following the change in control.

-The change-in-control provisions included in our Senior Executive Severance Pay Plan also require both "double-trigger" events to occur for vesting to accelerate.
+The change-in-control provisions included in our Senior Executive Severance Pay Plan also require both "double-trigger" events to occur for benefits to be provided.

 We do not provide change-in-control excise tax reimbursements to any of our senior executives under any plan or arrangement.
-Previous equity-based compensation plans contained such a reimbursement provision; however, all of the equity-based awards that had been granted under such plans had fully vested as of February 21, 2015, so the provision no longer applies.